-KSPAN is a coalition of public and private organizations, and individuals, dedicated to promoting safety and preventing injuries throughout the Commonwealth of Kentucky.
+KSPAN is a network of public and private organizations, and individuals, dedicated to promoting safety and preventing injuries throughout the Commonwealth of Kentucky.

 The meeting location will be the training room at Kentucky Association of Counties (KACo) 400 Englewood Drive Frankfort, KY 40601.
-Please click on the LINK and register if you plan to attend or go to https://kspan.doodle.com/pczen5mm78hcsfvu.
-Lunches are being provided free by the National Safety Council.
-Please register as it allows us to know how many lunches to order.
 Please be sure to go to the end of Englewood Drive and follow the signs to park in the Training Parking Area.
 You will enter through the basement to access the training facility.

 click HERE for larger version

 UK Job Opportunity: IS Technical Support Specialist III Position will develop and maintain a substance use treatment facility availability website with input from primary care providers and treatment facilities.
 Click HERE to view details.

 2017 County Health Rankings & Roadmaps Funding for KSPAN - I have good news to report on our application for the 2017 County Health rankings & Roadmaps funding Opportunity – KSPAN was funded in the amount of $4,900 !!
 I want to give special thanks to Sarojini Kanotra for letting us know about this funding opportunity and her offer of support to make CHR data available during KSPAN meetings!
 Also to Terry Bunn who provided assistance in reviewing the application before it was submitted.